Copyright © 2004, 2007 by Bill Cotter

 Zorro used two different horses during the series.
 Well, actually multiple horses were used for different stunts and tricks, but they all represented Zorro's two horses.
 The main one, Tornado, was black, and was seen in the majority of the episodes.
 At the start of the second season Diego visited the city of Monterey and it would have been difficult to explain where Tornado came from when Diego became Zorro, so the writers introduced a new horse.
 This one, Phantom, was white, and was given to Zorro by a dying soldier.
 It was never explained where Phantom was hidden or what became of him when Diego returned home to Los Angeles.

-Can I buy copies of the shows on tape or DVD?
+Can I buy copies of the shows on DVD?

 Why did you take the show off The Disney Channel?